yajirobee/logs/memo/general/2020-05-13-software_engineering_lessons.md

 Lessons and best practices from my experience.
 This is a living document.

+# System Architecture
+- Optimize for maintenance, not creation
+- Software/System dependency is a way to leverage existing assets, but it also adds constraints.
+  - impossible to pin versions of dependencies for good, e.g. security bugs, hardware support
+  - version upgrade may break compatibilty

 # Protocol
 - Generally avoid custom serialization format
 - A receiver of a message should have a way to verify that the message was derivered correctly